What Is a Job Coach? And Who Might Hire One

 How to find a job coach

-Many people will begin their search for a job coach by contacting their state’s vocational rehabilitation (VR) agency.
-VR agencies both facilitate programs for people with disabilities and work with non-profit organizations who may be able to provide more specialized services.
+Many search for a job coach by contacting their state’s vocational rehabilitation (VR) agency.
+VR agencies both facilitate programs for people with disabilities and work with non-profit organizations that may be able to provide more specialized services.

 If you already work with a non-profit organization for other services, they may also be able to provide job-specific support or refer you to an organization that can.

-If you are interested in exploring your own career success potential or helping others discover theirs, consider the Career Success Specialization from the University of California, Irvine’s Division of Continuing Education, available on Coursera.
+A career as a job coach will allow you to help others find successful employment.
+If you want to explore your own career success potential or help others discover theirs, consider the Career Success Specialization from the University of California, Irvine’s Division of Continuing Education, available on Coursera.
 Work through each online course at your own pace from anywhere with an internet connection.

 Article sources